AlekZurawek/Meraki_Prompt_Engineering/README.md

 Obtain the “name” parameter from network_names.csv file column 1, row 2 onward, “network_names.csv ” file currently has the following structure: “network_names,network_id
 001-Alek Zurawek,”

 For productTypes*: array variable always set it to “appliance”.
+Do not sent any other parameters in the payload!

 Object